 Although Carver's winning streak came to an end in Jim Hill's homecoming game that year, the Pirates had accomplished something enjoyed by few other football teams in the nations.
 In a 1970 Junior Scholastic Magazine article, the Pirates were credited with having established the third best record in the United States.
 The article listed Bedford County Training School of Shelbyville, Tennessee as having the best record with seventy-eight (78) victories during the period 1942-1946.
 The second best was held by a school in Jefferson City, Missouri with seventy-one (71) wins between 1958 and 1966.

-This great record was accomplished under the leadership of Head Coach Marion Lorenzo Henley, a 1957 graduate of Jackson State and a native of Biloxi.
-At Jackson State "Chief", as he was also known, had distinguished himself as a scholar as well as an outstanding football player.
+This great record was accomplished under the leadership of Head Coach Marion Lorenzo Henley (March 17, 1934 - July 02, 2013), a 1957 graduate of Jackson State and a native of Biloxi.
+At Jackson State "Chief", as Coach Henley was also known, had distinguished himself as a scholar as well as an outstanding football player.
 The late John A. Merritt was head coach at JSC when Coach Henley was there.
 Coach Merritt later became known as the legendary "Big John" of the Tennessee State University Tigers.
 He was also known as "Bo Dogier" in Mississippi, a name that obviously did not follow him to Tennessee.

 At JSC as well as at TSU, Coach Merritt was assisted by Coach Joe W. Gilliam, Sr., and Coach Alvin C. Coleman.
 These three men are now in the Tennessee State University Sports Hall of Fame.
 Coach Henley often spoke of the influence these men had on his life both on and off the football field.
 Coach Henley left Picayune in 1970 after Carver closed for the last time, and he and his family relocated to the state of Maryland.
 During Coach Henley's tenure at Carver High, the football Pirates complied a record of 116-8-2.